Project Domains and Categories of Computer Science Projects

 A secure digital environment built on the web to electronically cast votes.
 Encryption is used to secure votes and ensure anonymity of the identity of the voter, the integrity of the votes cast, and provide transparent auditing of the votes cast.

-Skills Required: Web development, cybersecurity, database knowledge.
+Skills Required: Web development, cybersecurity, and database knowledge.

 Language Used: Python, HTML/CSS, JavaScript.